-- 19. Discuss the various types of natural and non natural disasters, implications and environmental planning. - 20.
+- 19. Discuss the various types of natural and non-natural disasters, implications and environmental planning. - 20.
 Explain the role of disaster education and public awareness in mitigating managing disasters. - 21.
 Discuss the communicable diseases common in disaster situation and its management. - 22.
 Explain the role of social scientist in pre-disaster management

-Course IX- 21P2EVST07: REMOTE SENSING AND GIS
+M.Sc.
+Degree Examination, Second Semester, Faculty of Environmental Science Course IX- 21P2EVST07: REMOTE SENSING AND GIS